Bodyweight exercises need to be part of your program if you want to get jacked.

 3) Inverted Row

-Some type of inverted row variation, either on a bar, rings, ropes or suspension straps should be included for mid back thickness and strength.
+Some type of inverted row variation, either on a bar, rings, or ropes should always be included for mid back thickness and strength.
+The cool thing about inverted rows is that they not only train the muscles of the upper back but you also get an isometric workout for the lower back, glutes and hamstrings during each set.

 To target the upper back musculature (teres minor, rhomboids, rear delts) you want to have your elbows directly out to your side when rowing.
-That means when you row the bar or straps toward you they will be at neck or face level.
+For more lats and mid-back, row with your elbows tucked to your sides.

 4) Front Lever